LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 NOTE: IF YOU DO NOT HAVE THE KEY CODE GAME AVAILABLE.
 DO NOT SELECT YES AT THE WARNING SCREEN.
 IF YOU DO SELECT YES, THEN THE NEXT TIME YOU USE THE GAMESHARK PRO THE KEY CODE GAME MUST BE CONNECTED TO THE GAMESHARK PRO.

-BE WARNED - IF YOU ACTIVATED A KEY CODE, THE GAMESHARK PRO WILL NOT FUNCTION PROPERLY UNTILTHAT KEY CODE GAME IS CONNECTED TO IT.
+BE WARNED - IF YOU ACTIVATED A KEY CODE, THE GAMESHARK PRO WILL NOT FUNCTION PROPERLY UNTIL THAT KEY CODE GAME IS CONNECTED TO IT.

 7. After you answer yes to the warning, the key code will be activated.
 Turn off your Nintendo 64 system.